ahtif/warOS/README.md

 * qemu 3.1.0 (need to install i386 targets)
 * xorriso 1.5.0

-Additionally, need grub-file aliased to grub2-file
+Additionally, need grub-file aliased to grub2-file and grub-mkrescue to be aliased to grub2-mkrescue

 The script build.sh can be used to build the project The script qemu.sh can be used to build and run the project using qemu